machinexa2/machinexa2.github.io/writeups/_posts/2020-10-06-lfichallenge.markdown

         print(small)
 ```
 <br>
 Finally, I found out what I was exploiting was boolean-based blind SQLi.
-For further confirmation, I did this which I thought would evaluate to true and it did evaluate to true `' and 2=2 or 1=1 or '`
+The injection point was `' or SQL COMMAND or '`.
+For further confirmation, I did this which I thought would eval to true and did evaluate to true `' and 2=2 or 99=99 or '`.

-### Exploiting SQLi Blindly 1
+### Exploring SQLi Blindly
 The insanity starts here.
 I DM'ed **Blindhero**, another of my nice mentor/friend for some tips on how to get DBMS, tables...
-He told me to use `SELECT CASE WHEN` which works on Sqlite3.
-Unfortunately, it didn't work as it was MySQL.
+He told me to use `SELECT CASE WHEN` which works on `Sqlite`.
+Unfortunately, it didn't work as it was `MySQL`.
 He also said about how to get a database, table, and so on.
 He constantly helped me debug my payload.
 Now, i started by very basic information gathering payload `' and 2=2 or (SELECT substr(version(),1,1)=5) or '`  which returned 1 and is equivalent to boolean true.

 Then, moving forward to finding the current database which was not easy but ok.
 Since it was boolean-based blind doing it by hand would take ages.
 So, I coded some exploit.
 Crafting query took time but eventually this `' and 2=2 or (SELECT substr(database(),1,1)='a')` returned true.
 Here's some of my code with an explanation.
 ```python